christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 **12. Rome: The Phantom Empire on the Tiber**

+The "Roman Republic" and the bulk of the "Roman Empire" prior to Vespasian are literary phantoms.
+The events, consuls, and wars of the 1st centuries BCE and CE are not history but theological and political allegory back-projected onto the Italian peninsula.

 Not a single manuscript of any Roman historian exists from before 70 CE.
 The earliest manuscript copies we possess are medieval, often from around 800–1100 CE.
 All Roman historical works - Livy, Tacitus, Suetonius - survive only in medieval copies, often centuries after the authors lived and filtered through centuries of monastic scribes whose patron was the Roman Church, the direct successor of the Flavian political project.

 The monumental ruins in Italy today are Flavian-era constructions (70–200 CE) built by the dynasty to create imperial legitimacy.
 The Chersonesus Colosseum in Crimea ([https://en.wikipedia.org/wiki/Chersonesus#Remains](https://en.wikipedia.org/wiki/Chersonesus#Remains)) is the prototype for the Roman Colosseum.

 The "Roman Empire" was not born on the Tiber.
 It was a political and literary fabrication moved there after the true center of power—the Dragon Kingdom of the Bosphorus—was subverted and its history overwritten.
 The ruins we see are not the remains of an ancient Republic; they are the founding monuments of history's most successful forgery.

+Rome (Rhu-Ma) = "Place of the Dragon".
+Ialia = Vitalia, meaning "Land of the Vitelli/Vetal (a Scythian clan)".
+The "Italian" tribes (Samnites, Latins, Etruscans) were not native Mediterraneans.
+They were Scythian-Sarmatian colonial clans.
+The Etruscan Lasa deities are direct cognates of the Scythian Alasi (Lords).

 **13. The Vatican-Medici-Jesuit Forgery (14th - 18th centuries)**